PintaProject/user-guide/docs/effects.md

   * Drag slider to the right to increase warmth
   * Drag slider to the left to decrease warmth

-Here's is the image before and after using the Soften Portrait effect:
+Here's the image before and after using the Soften Portrait effect:

   ![redeyeafter](img/redeye%20after.PNG)   ![softenportraitafter](img/softenportraitafter.PNG)